Links to Tuition-Free Colleges and Universities for International Students

 Tuition Free Universities in Norway

-Norwegian universities and state university colleges as a rule do not charge tuition fees for international students.
+Norwegian state universities and state university colleges as a rule do not charge tuition fees for international students.
 However, students will need to pay a semester fee of NOK 300-600 ($50-100) each semester.

 This is applicable for all levels, including undergraduate studies, Masters programmes and Ph.D. programmes.
 Note that some state universities and university colleges may have tuition fees for a few specialized programmes.
 Typically these programmes are at the Masters level.